nickbstudy/notes/SQL/Pluralsight/CRUD.md

 ```
 ==**USE WITH CAUTION!
 THIS WILL DELETE ALL ROWS WITHOUT A WHERE CLAUSE!**==

-A good practice is to first write the query as a select, to ensure you are only getting the rows you want, then turn that into a delete.
+A good practice is to first write the delete query as a select just to ensure you are only getting the rows you want, then turn that into a delete.